Advertisement

 With Benetton ally Ross Brawn rejoining him for 1997 Schumacher was ready for another crack at the title.
 He persistently took points off rival Jacques Villeneuve despite his Williams often enjoying a considerable performance advantage.
 When rain fell at Monaco and Spa Schumacher was untouchable.

-The season took a controversial twist at the penultimate race in Suzuka, where Villeneuve collected a hefty penalty for going too fast through a yellow flag zone.
+The season took a controversial twist at the penultimate race in Suzuka, where Villeneuve collected a hefty penalty for going too quickly through a yellow flag zone.
 Schumacher’s team mate Eddie Irvine – who’d grown used to the idea that he was expected to support rather than rival his team mate – was deployed to help Schumacher win the race, and go into the season finale with a one-point lead.

 Schumacher was vilified but the sport’s governing body stayed its hand.
 It handed down a token punishment of exclusion from the 1997 championship (not that second place mattered much to Schumacher) and required him to participate in a road safety initiative.